Dev (singer): 2011–13: The Night the Sun Came Up

-In the mid-2014, after the release of her previous single "Kiss It", Dev left Universal Republic and decided to release music on her own, without a label.
-On May 5, 2014, Dev released an EP called Not All Love Songs Have To Be So Sad with NanosauR.
+In mid-2014, after the release of her previous single "Kiss It", Dev left Universal Republic and decided to release music on her own, without a label.
+On May 5, 2014, Dev released an EP called Not All Love Songs Have to Be So Sad with NanosauR.
 The EP was released via iTunes on July 31, 2014.
 On August 7, 2014, Dev has posted a snippet of a new song on her Instagram account called "Kids" and revealed that Bittersweet July will be available for pre-order on August 11.
-It was released on September 23 by Rica Lyfe Records, her own label.
-On November 5, 2014, "Honey Dip" was confirmed as the first single from the EP, the video was directed by the Oakland-based rapper Kreayshawn.
+It was released on September 23 by her own label, Rica Lyfe Records.
+On November 5, 2014, "Honey Dip" was confirmed as the first single from the EP, the video was directed by Oakland-based rapper Kreayshawn.
 On December 6, 2014, Dev announced the release of Bittersweet July, Pt.
-2 as a follow up to Part 1 and made it available for pre-order along with the download of "The Night is Young".
+2 as a follow up to Part 1 and made it available for pre-order along with the download of "The Night Is Young".
 The EP was released via iTunes on December 15.
-The two EPs will subsequently put together in one album but it will never be considered as a real album.
 The third track from the second part, "Parade", was released as the lead single.

-In 2015, Dev collaborated with female electro duo Nervo for their single "Hey Ricky", which was scheduled to be released with an attached video in April 2015.
+In 2015, Dev collaborated with female electro duo Nervo for their single "Hey Ricky".
 The single also features Kreayshawn, who directed the video.
-A snippet of the video leaked on March 23, 2015.
 The video, released on Vevo on June 2, 2015, went viral, topping the real-time US chart.
-In December 2015, Dev was also featured as the lead vocalist on the club hit "Electric Walk" by electro-house producer Nytrix.
+In December 2015, Dev was also featured as the lead vocalist on the club hit "Electric Walk" by electro house producer Nytrix.
 The song peaked at eight on the Billboard Dance Club Songs chart.